The best free learning websites for kids!

-I’m not a huge fan of kids screen time, but I do allow my kids a few hours each week.
-However, I do encourage educational websites.
-If they are going to be sitting in front of a screen, hopefully they can learn something at the same time!
+Honestly, I’m not a huge fan of kids screen time, it’s something I have always limited with my kids and encouraged other activities to help them pass the time.
+However, I do allow them a few hours of screen time each week.
+During their screen time I prefer them to use kids educational websites.
+The way I see it, if they are going to be sitting in front of a screen, hopefully they can learn something at the same time!

 This article contains affiliate links.
 I may receive compensation from purchases made through links in this post.

 I think any child can benefit from a few educational websites.
 These are great resources to supplement home school lessons, give kids an extra boost of knowledge, and to help keep their minds active over the summer months.

 My son is always telling me about a new alphabet sound he learned from one of his learning websites.
 It makes me so happy to know these are helping him learn and progress.

 Educational Websites for Younger Kids

 Let’s first look at a few learning websites for younger kids to enjoy.
 Here are some of our favorites.